andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 The realization occurs while waiting for an electric streetcar in the heart of downtown, standing on the curb with nary a rambling automobile in sight.
-A handful of cars are within my visual grasp, all of which are parked tranquilly on the curb, oat bags full of ancient grains distilled to an unimaginably potent liquor.
+A handful of cars sit idly within my visual grasp, oat bags full of ancient grains distilled to an unimaginably potent liquor.

-It's while I'm standing there on that street corner, observing the dearth of automobiles that I fully appreciate Oslo's olfactory opulence.
-A gaseous mixture almost wholly unblemished by the byproducts of the internal combustion engine's Otto cycle.
+It's while I'm standing there on that street corner, reveling in its automotive scarcity, that I fully appreciate Oslo's olfactory opulence.
+An urban perfume almost wholly unblemished by the byproducts of the internal combustion engine's Otto cycle.

+{{ m.divider() }}

-When I try to think of how I would describe Oslo as compared to my expectation, *sleepy* is the first word that comes to mind.
-But it's not the right word.
-It's not *sleepy*.
-But it's also not the glinty skyscraper jungle you may come to expect of a European capital city.
+When I think of how I would describe Oslo, the first word that comes to mind is *sleepy*.

+It's a word, but it's not the right word.

+Oslo is not *sleepy*.
+But how you describe a city depends heavily on your expectation.
+When your expectation is a glinty European skyscraper jungle from the opening scene of a spy thriller, Oslo might happily be considered *sleepy*.
+I had never been to Europe prior to this trip so when I think of *European capital city* I think of glinty skyscraper jungle.
+Thankfully Oslo is not that.

 It's a low(ish) slung town sitting in a valley minding its own business.
 It's a world class city that doesn't make a fuss about it.